 Special thanks to our facilitators & guides – Pae, Sack & Chanthila

 Fluidity means escaping any form of categorization.
 To start with, many featured artists live and work between different countries.
 Born in Laos, Vong Phaophanit was for instance educated in France.
 He later moved to the UK where he lives and works with his London-born partner Claire Oboussier.
-With Never real historians, always near poets (2019), the duo explores the common points and lines of rupture between the Lao community living in a French suburb and Lao people from Phaophanit’s native village.
+With Never real historians, always near poets (2019), the duo explores the common points and lines of rupture between the Lao community living in a French suburb and Lao people from Phaophanit’s native city.
 The 2-channel video actually focuses on landscapes and environments from everyday life, creating tensions between a feeling of confinement and lines of flight that run between the two screens.
 The artists question here the notion of diaspora and its corollary conception of identity bound to a territory.

 Phaophanit and Oboussier’s work echoes what Indian anthropologist Arjun Appadurai names ethnoscape, a term that characterizes many of the featured artworks.
 This new conception of the landscape reflects on the flux of people in the age of globalization and on a de-territorialized world where the local is constantly re-invented, re-actualized, independently of the physical localization of the community.